AVS: China’s H.264 Rival In Testing By China Telecom

 I’m in Beijing for the Broadband World Forum, so thought it would be interesting to pick stories from the local press on their reporting of technology news.

-One Response to “AVS: China’s H.264 Rival In Testing By China Telecom”
+One thought on “AVS: China’s H.264 Rival In Testing By China Telecom”